ga-dc/curriculum-collector/readme.md

 # Curriculum Collector

-This Shell/Ruby trawls through a markdown outline and clones down all the repos referenced in it.
+This Shell/Ruby trawls through the `scope-and-sequence.md` file and clones down all the repos referenced in it.

 If the repos are already cloned, then it executes `git reset --hard origin/master` for each one.